Beating Fabry-P\'erot interference pattern in a magnonic scattering junction in the graphene quantum Hall ferromagnet: Magnons dispersion relations

-Our starting point is the non-linear sigma model widely used in this domain\cite{Arovas1999,Yang2006,Nomura2009,Lian2017,Atteia2021a,Atteia2021b,SuppMat}.
-At $\nu=-1$, we perform small unitary SU(4) rotations of the state $|F\rangle$ to the state $|C_i\rangle$ parametrized by the three complex fields $\psi_i$ [see Fig. \ref{fig:LLSW}.b)] with $i\in\{1,2,3\}$ such that $|\psi_i|\ll1$.
-At $\nu=0$, we operate SU(4) rotations from the sub-LL $|F_a\rangle$ to $|C'_b\rangle$ parametrized by the four complex fields $\psi_{ab}$ [see Fig. \ref{fig:LLSW}.c)] with $a,b\in\{1,2\}$ and $|\psi_{ab}|\ll1$.
-Along the lines of Ref. \onlinecite{Atteia2021b} (see also supplementary material [\onlinecite{SuppMat}]), we obtain a generalized Bogolioubov-de Gennes-Schrödinger equation for the magnons
+Our starting point is the non-linear sigma model widely used in this domain\cite{Arovas1999,Yang2006,Nomura2009,Lian2017,Atteia2021a,Atteia2021b,SuppMat} (See Appendix \ref{app:nlsm} for a short review).
+At $\nu=-1$, to introduce a magnon, we perform small periodic unitary SU(4) rotations of the state $|F\rangle$ to the state $|C_i\rangle$ parametrized by three complex fields $\psi_i(\mathbf{r},t)$ with $i\in\{1,2,3\}$[see Fig. \ref{fig:LLSW}.b)], such that we define the field $Z(\mathbf{r},t)$

+where summation over repeated indices is assumed, and the $\Gamma_i$ matrices are the generalization of the spin-flip Pauli matrices $\sigma_\pm=\sigma_x\pm i\sigma_y$ to the SU(4) formalism.
+In the second line, we have assumed small perturbations around the ground state $|\psi_i|\ll1$ which implies low-energy magnons.
+The generators for a ground state $|F\rangle=(1,0,0,0)^T$ can be expressed in a compact way as

+We can see that the fields $\psi_i$ generate a transition from the ground state $|F\rangle$ to the state $|C_i\rangle$, whereas the $\psi^*_i$ are the particle-hole conjugate partners which generate transitions from the states $|C_i\rangle$ to $|F\rangle$.
+The $\psi^*_i$ fields are thus the particle-hole conjugate of the $\psi_i$ fields.
+The particle-hole conjugate of the $\nu=-1$ ground state is the $\nu=1$ ground state and the $\psi^*_i$ fields act thus on the $|F'\rangle$ spinor at $\nu=1$.
+These spinors correspond thus to antimagnons.